Lilo Pelekai and Stitch (Experiment 626) | Major Characters | Minor Characters | Stitch! anime | Stitch & Ai

 - Flawed Prototype: To Stitch.
 He has all the same powers and abilities as Stitch, but he's also extremely lazy and an incredible coward.

 - Freudian Excuse: He claims in the Grand Finale the only reason he worked against Lilo and Stitch is because Lilo never bothered to try to help or even name him.
+There is some justification here if you've read the prequel comics; Jumba considered 625 a failure and frequently disparaged him... except for his sandwiches.

 - Friendly Enemy: Arguably towards Lilo and Stitch when he was one of their enemies in The Series, and had helped them out on occasions, although it's likely due to not caring to actually fight them.